djdhillxn/rlhf/README.md

-# RLHF Post-Training with Qwen2.5, HelpSteer3, and TRL PPO
+# RLHF Post-Training with Qwen2.5, HelpSteer3, TRL PPO, and DPO

 This project adapts the trust-region idea behind PPO from classical reinforcement learning to language-model post-training.
 It grew out of my earlier [TRPO, NPG, and PPO](https://github.com/djdhillxn/trpo) work on MuJoCo and Atari, then asks the same question in an RLHF setting:

 > Can a small instruction model be supervised, judged, and PPO-aligned in a way that is measurable, reproducible, and honest about failure modes?

-The final pipeline uses **Qwen2.5-0.5B-Instruct**, **NVIDIA HelpSteer3**, **Hugging Face TRL**, and LoRA adapters for three training stages plus a final evaluation stage:
+The completed pipeline uses **Qwen2.5-0.5B-Instruct**, **NVIDIA HelpSteer3**, **Hugging Face TRL**, and LoRA adapters for three training stages plus a final evaluation stage:

 1. supervised fine-tuning (SFT) on preferred HelpSteer3 responses;
 2. reward-model training on chosen/rejected preference pairs;
 3. token-level PPO with a frozen SFT reference and a learned reward model;
 4. full policy-suite evaluation of Base, SFT, and PPO responses on the same validation prompts.

+A controlled DPO extension is now implemented from the same frozen SFT checkpoint.
+It is intentionally described as the next experiment until its training and full-suite evaluation artifacts exist.

 The final PPO policy does not make the 0.5B model universally better.
 It does produce the strongest run from this project: under the learned reward model, PPO wins **50.92%** of pairwise comparisons against the base instruction model and **57.71%** against the SFT policy on the 2,017-prompt evaluation.
 The same audit also shows a real cost: PPO is longer, hits the generation cap more often, and has the highest repetition rate.
 The result is therefore a useful RLHF case study rather than a blanket claim of model superiority.